PhilJay/MPAndroidChart/README.md

 MPAndroidChart
 =======

-A simple charting library for Android, supporting line- bar- candlestick- and piecharts, scaling, dragging and selecting.
+A simple charting library for Android, supporting line-, bar-, scatter-, candlestick- and piecharts, as well as scaling, dragging, selecting and animations.

 Remember: *It's all about the looks.*